cucumber-attic/gherkin/CONTRIBUTING.md

 Next, `git pull` in your working copy of each subtree, then follow the release guidelines for each component in the respective `CONTRIBUTING.md` file.

-Finally, when all components are released, update the master repo:
+When all components are released, update the master repo:

     make pull-subtrees

+Then finally create a tag there:

+    git tag v3.0.0

 ## Benchmarking